-The research and teaching foci of the Department of Applied Mathematics are primarily in four areas of modern applied mathematics: applied analysis, computational mathematics, discrete applied mathematics, and stochastics.
-These areas are briefly described in the following subsections, which also include the faculty with primary and secondary interests in that area.
+The research and teaching foci of the Department of Applied Mathematics are primarily in five areas of modern applied mathematics: applied analysis, computational mathematics, discrete applied mathematics, statistics, and stochastics.
+These areas are briefly described in the following subsections, which also include the faculty with primary and secondary research interests in that area.

-Secondary interests: Cialenco, Fasshauer, S. Li, X. Li, Nair, Rempfer, Tier
+Secondary interests: Cassel, S. Li, X. Li, Nair, Rempfer, Schieber

-Primary interests: Fasshauer, Hickernell, S. Li, X. Li, Tier
+Primary interests: Hickernell, S. Li, X. Li, Petrovic